Signal Transduction in Blood Cells, Normal and Leukemic

 Henkels KM, Mahankali M, Gomez-Cambronero J. (2013) Increased cell growth due to a new lipase-GEF (Phospholipase D2) fastly acting on Ras.
 Cell Signal.
 25, 198-205.

 Ye Q, Kantonen S, Gomez-Cambronero J. (2013) Serum Deprivation Confers the MDA-MB-231 Breast Cancer Line with an EGFR/JAK3/PLD2 System That Maximizes Cancer Cell Invasion.
 J Mol Biol.
 425, 755-66.

 Mahankali M, Henkels KM and Gomez-Cambronero J. (2013) A GEF-to-phospholipase molecular switch caused by phosphatidic acid that explains leukocyte cell migration.
 J. Cell Science PMID: 23378025.

-Mahankali, Brown, M, Speranza, F and Gomez-Cambronero J. (2012) The small GTPase Rac2 downregulates gene expression of EGFR in cell adhesion J Leukocyte Biol (accepted pending minor updates)
+Mahankali, Brown, M, Speranza, F and Gomez-Cambronero J. (2012) The small GTPase Rac2 downregulates gene expression of EGFR in cell adhesion J Leukocyte Biol (In press)

 For more information, contact:

 Julian G. Cambronero, Ph.D.